-The Boys’ Down Sweater is warm, compressible and layers easily for extra toastiness in colder conditions.
-Insulated with 600-fill-power Traceable Down (duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked).
+The Boys’ Down Sweater is warm, compressible and layers easily for extra warmth in colder conditions.
+Insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

 - Lightweight, windproof shell fabric has high tear-strength, a DWR (durable water repellent) finish and is made of 100% recycled polyester

 - 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) is compressible and warm; quilt-through construction keeps down in place

 - Full-length Vislon® zipper with reflective webbing pull; zip-through stand-up collar; internal wind flap and zipper garage

 - Two zippered handwarmer pockets with reflective webbing pulls; spandex cuff binding keeps cold out; internal drawcord at hem

 - Can be worn as a midlayer underneath a shell

 - Hand-me-down ID label

 Lining: 2.2-oz 100% polyester plain weave.

 Both with a DWR (durable water repellent) finish.